-- Additional conditional uses in the Plan area that promote specialized housing that contributes to diversifying the housing inventory, including independent living facility for seniors or persons with disabilities and residential care facilities. - New accessory residential uses, such as home occupations, in the Plan area. - Avoid the concentration of similar conditional uses within residential neighborhoods.
+- Additional conditional uses in the Plan area which promote specialized housing that contributes to diversifying the housing inventory, including independent living facilities for seniors or persons with disabilities and residential care facilities. - New accessory residential uses, such as home occupations, in the Plan area. - Avoiding the concentration of similar conditional uses within residential neighborhoods.

-Key neighborhoods along the corridor, which are in proximity to the planned BRT stations and denoted for this Plan, are WTOP, Hearthstone Village, Inwood House, University Towers, Mary's Center and Four Corners.
-The former African American neighborhood, known as Chestnut Ridge, is reestablished in the Plan area.
-The Plan recommends the Commercial Residential Town (CRT) Zone as the primary zoning tool for large commercial and institutional properties in the Plan area and the Commercial Residential Neighborhood (CRN) Zone for detached residential properties within blocks fronting the corridor.
+Key neighborhoods along the corridor, which are in proximity to the planned BRT stations and denoted for this Plan, are WTOP, Hearthstone Village, Inwood House, University Towers, Mary's Center, and Four Corners.
+The former African American neighborhood known as Chestnut Ridge is reestablished in the Plan area.
+The Plan recommends the CRT Zone as the primary zoning tool for large commercial and institutional properties in the Plan area and the CRN Zone for detached residential properties within blocks fronting the corridor.